Keio University

 The Message to "Cross the Sea"

-In private universities, what is the proportion of women among presidents, vice presidents, deans, heads of graduate schools, directors of Research Centers and Institutes, directors of centers, secretaries-general, department heads, and section chiefs?
+In private universities, what is the proportion of women among presidents, vice presidents, deans, graduate school deans, directors of Research Centers and Institutes, center directors, secretaries-general, department heads, and section chiefs?
 Furthermore, in corporate organizations, what is the proportion among chairpersons, directors, trustees, and auditors?
-If Yukichi Fukuzawa or Umeko Tsuda were alive, what would they say about this situation, which is by no means favorable?
+If Yukichi Fukuzawa or Umeko Tsuda were alive today, what would they say about this situation, which is by no means favorable?
 And what measures or reforms would they appeal for as being necessary?

-For the realization of gender equality and a fair society, I believe the advice that Yukichi Fukuzawa and Umeko would commonly give is to "cross the sea."
-To break through this state of stagnation in Japan, I think they would tell people to cross the sea while they are young and experience the wide world.
+For the realization of gender equality and a fair society, I believe the advice that Yukichi Fukuzawa and Umeko would likely give in common is to "cross the sea."
+I think they would say that in order to break through this state of stagnation in Japan, one should cross the sea at a young age and experience the wide world.
 Wasn't the experience of "crossing the sea" the common intellectual foundation for these two as pioneers?

-Both Yukichi Fukuzawa and Umeko contributed and worked as pioneers in their respective fields by absorbing and acquiring different languages, cultures, thoughts, and civilizations in different worlds, thereby breaking through the bedrock of Japan.
+Both Yukichi Fukuzawa and Umeko broke through the bedrock of Japan by absorbing and acquiring different languages, cultures, thoughts, and civilizations in different worlds, and they worked hard and contributed as pioneers in their respective fields.
 That is why, if they saw Japan today, Yukichi Fukuzawa would surely call out to the younger generation to first "cross the sea" toward the wide world while they are young.
-I believe he would advise them that while "crossing the sea" may involve difficulties and risks, new horizons and landscapes will surely be visible, so go and experience it.
+I believe he would advise them that while "crossing the sea" may involve difficulties and risks, new horizons and landscapes will surely be visible, so they should go and experience it.

-In that sense, regarding the workplace vaccinations I introduced at the beginning, I conclude my talk by once again expressing my deep and heartfelt gratitude for the kindness of the Keio Gijuku Shachu, who led the way for overseas travel by providing vaccinations extremely early to Tsuda University students who were desperate to "cross the sea" despite the difficult circumstances.
-Thank you for your attention.
+In that sense, regarding the workplace vaccinations I introduced at the beginning, I conclude my talk by once again expressing my deep and heartfelt gratitude for the goodwill of everyone in the Keio Gijuku Shachu, who provided vaccinations extremely early to the students of Tsuda University who were longing to "cross the sea" despite the difficult circumstances, and who led the way for their overseas travel.
+Thank you for your kind attention.

-(This article is based on a commemorative lecture given at the 188th anniversary of Yukichi Fukuzawa's birth held at the West School Building Hall on the Mita Campus on January 10, 2023.)
+(This article is based on a commemorative lecture given at the 188th anniversary celebration of Yukichi Fukuzawa's birth, held at the West School Building Hall on the Mita Campus on January 10, 2023.)